P-Gottschalk/CL-MvP-CD-TASD/README.md

 For all LLM models across datasets, you can use the file `0_LLM_Comparison_ML_CL_MvP_TASD.ipynb`.
 Again, run the "Notebook Setup".
 You have to insert your own "OPENAI_API_KEY".

-For each "Dataset" from the list \[SemEval-2016, M-ABBSA\], run the section called "Dataset: Text Generation".
+For each "Dataset" from the list \[SemEval-2016, M-ABSA\], run the section called "Dataset: Text Generation".
 First, in the subsection "Fine-Tuning", the respective GPT-4.1-mini model is fine-tuned, using the function `llm/generation/fine_tune.py`.
 Then, text generation is carried out for all different prompt combinations, for each language, as well as for the fine-tuned models.
 This uses the function `llm/generation/inf.py`.

 Once the "Dataset: Text Generation" section has run, please run the corresponding "Dataset: Eval" section.
 Here, the function `llm/generation/eval.py` is used to evaluate the accuracy of the text generation.